edwardconnect/web-mvp/content/service-overview.md

 ---
 services:
   - sectionHeader: Solutions
-    sectionDescription: We offer a range of integrated solutions.
+    sectionDescription: We offer a range of integrated solutions
     title: Regulatory response
     description: Move with speed and precision to hit regulatory deadlines whilst building a foundation that provides leverage to maximise returns on